linuxkay/TH692_maintenace/README.md

 # TH692 networkcam maintenace tools

 # Description
-sync date and time etc.
+Sync date and time of TH692 remotely.

-py file syncs date and time of isolated cam(wich does not have access to outside of LAN).
+Programs to syncs date and time of network isolated TH692 camera (wich does not have access internet).

 #Update info